MP3 Audio restoration:

 Import Audio

-Upload music or enter the link to a AI-generated track (SUNO, Udio, Producer.ai...)
+Upload music or paste a link to an AI-generated track from Suno, Udio, Producer.ai, or another supported source.

-The model predicts the most likely high-resolution signal that could have produced the audio.
+The model predicts the most likely high-resolution signal that could have produced the compressed audio.

 Download WAV